GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 Section four in the [Haneul Smart Contract Platform](https://github.com/GeunhwaJeong/haneul/blob/main/doc/paper/haneul.pdf) white paper is the best reference for node architecture.

+See the instructions to [run a Haneul Fullnode](../build/fullnode.md).

 ### Can I run a Haneul validator node?

-We now have a public [Haneul DevNet](../explore/devnet.md) with nodes operated by Haneul Labs.
+We have a public [Haneul DevNet](../explore/devnet.md) with nodes operated by Haneul Labs.
+And you can now run a networked [Haneul Fullnode](../build/fullnode.md).

+You may also run a local, non-networked Haneul node for development using the [Haneul Wallet](../build/wallet.md).
+You can interact with the nodes with either the [Haneul Wallet CLI](../build/wallet.md#command-line-mode) or over the [Haneul RPC API](../build/json-rpc.md).

 Soon we will have a TestNet that allow others to operate Haneul nodes, but both are on our [roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md#roadmap).
-Right now, you can run a local, non-networked Haneul node for development.
-Check out our [Wallet](../build/wallet.md) documentation to get started.
-You can interact with the local node via either the [Wallet CLI](../build/wallet.md#command-line-mode) or [RPC API](../build/json-rpc.md).
+Right now,

 ### What does a local node do and what are the hardware requirements to run it?
 How is it different from a testnet node?

-A local node allows you to start building software using Move for Haneul, and can be run on commodity hardware.
+A local node allows you to immediately start building software using Move for Haneul, and can be run on commodity hardware.
+See the [Haneul Fullnode](../build/fullnode.md) documentation for system requirements.

 A testnet node will be part of a live network of validators.

 ## Technology